Binning is sinning: morphological light-curve distortions due to finite integration time: Conclusions

 \section{Conclusions}

 We have explored how long-cadence data, with particular focus on \emph{Kepler}, causes severe systematic errors in the retrieved physical parameters, unless accounted for.
 The effect is valid for any finite exposure time but increases with longer cadences.
-Long-cadence data smears out the lightcurve morphology, which acts to stretch out the ingress/egress duration and suppress limb darkening in the lightcurve trough.
+Long-cadence data smears out the light-curve morphology, which acts to stretch out the ingress/egress duration and suppress limb darkening in the light-curve trough.
 These two effects act to increase and decrease the retrieved impact parameter respectively.
 Critically, overestimating the impact parameter is shown to lead to severe underestimations of the stellar density which could lead to planetary candidates being rejected on the basis of being unphysical.

-Numerical integration techniques permit for improved modeling of the transit lightcurve.
+Numerical integration techniques permit for improved modeling of the transit light-curve.
 We discuss two particular methods, the composite Simpson's method and resampling.
 We provide expressions for estimating the errors of these techniques and find that both methods produce an error which scales as $N^{-2}$ where $N$ is the numerical resolution of the techniques.
 Out of these two discussed methods, the resampling approach yields a greater efficiency.
+Incorporation of the effects of the finite-integration times for a real light-curve is provided by \emph{Kepler} photometry of TrES-2b, where the two integration modes are shown to lead to consistent transit parameters using the numerical integration technique.